alexch/codelikethis/public/projects/remock.md

 **And** the new page loads

-- Clicking on "Continue Reading" navigates to the `continue-reading.html` page
+- Clicking on "Continue Reading" navigates to the `continue-reading` page
-- Clicking on "Learn More" navigates to the `learn-more.html` page
+- Clicking on "Learn More" navigates to the `learn-more` page
-- Clicking on "Just Another Post" navigates to the `blog-post.html` page
+- Clicking on "Just Another Post" navigates to the `blog-post` page
-- Clicking on **Any Page's Title Header** navigates to the `index.html` page
-- Clicking on **Any Page's Header** navigates to the `index.html` page
+- Clicking on **Any Page's Header** navigates to the `index` page

 <!--/BOX-->